gitbootstrap/feeds/README.md

 ## How to participate?

-If you got a Bootstrap project you'd like to add to our stream, please follow these steps.
+If you got a Bootstrap project you'd like to add to our stream, please follow these steps:

 1. Fork the repository for our feed
 2. Add your project to `feeds.js`, alphabetize by project name